jakwuh/webtip/tips/06-08-2017/Readme.md

 ```

 ### > `rfor`
-> Iterate elements of array in reverse order
+> Iterate elements of an array in a reverse order
 ```js
 for (let $INDEX$ = $ARRAY$.length - 1; $INDEX$ >= 0; $INDEX$--) {
   let $VAR$ = $ARRAY$[$INDEX$];